Medúlla: Release and promotion

 On 3 August 2004, BBC Radio 1's The Breezeblock show premiered the tracks "Pleasure Is All Mine" and "Mouth's Cradle", whilst The New York Times newspaper has posted on their website short clips for four tracks "Mouth's Cradle", "Oceania", "Where Is the Line" and "Who Is It".
-Medúlla was first released on 30 August 2004 worldwide through Polydor Records, whilst it was distributed in the United Kingdom by One Little Indian.
+Medúlla was first released on 30 August 2004 worldwide through Polydor Records, whilst it was distributed in the United Kingdom by One Little Independent Records.
 In the United States, the album was released the day after, by Elektra Records.
 Lead single "Who Is It" reached the top five in Spain, also peaking within the top 30 in Italy and the United Kingdom.
 Second single "Triumph of a Heart" peaked at the top ten in Spain, and reached the top 40 in Italy and the United Kingdom.

 "Oceania" was commissioned by the International Olympic Committee and performed at the 2004 Summer Olympics opening ceremony.
 She wore a very large dress which unfolded during her performance to eventually occupy the entire stadium and showed a map of the world in sign of union.
 On 8 October 2004, Björk performed at the BBC Studios for the show Friday Night with Jonathan Ross.
 She performed a bell choir mix of "Who Is It" with Rahzel and an English bell choir.
 On 10 October 2004, Björk performed a set of five songs live in studio for Gilles Peterson's BBC Radio 1 program.
-On 15 October 2004, Björk performed a set of six songs for the French television show Album de la Semaine at Canal+ studios in Paris, France.
+On 25 October 2004, Björk performed a set of six songs for the French television show Album de la Semaine at Canal+ studios in Paris, France.

 Other than these few performances, no concerts or tours were arranged to promote Medúlla.
 Björk said in an interview that "everybody involved seems to be up for it, so maybe they'll all come on the road.
-What I'd like to do is make another album like this and then tour for two of the at once".
+What I'd like to do is make another album like this and then tour for two of them at once".
 She also spoke to Rolling Stone in June 2004 and told that she wished to immediately continue writing and recording yet another new album: "Every album I've done, the minute that it's done, I feel really lubricated and, like, 'Wow, now I can write an album in five minutes'...
 And I just want to find out if that's just a fantasy or if it's true."
-Also, Björk thought it would be too difficult to play the songs live.
+In 2015, the album was adapted into an opera at La Monnaie by Sjaron Minailo and Anat Spiegel.